julianchurchill/text-adventure/README.md

 Backlog
 =======

-- Forest maze should be moved to the friary, past the kitchen as the herb garden
-- Perhaps food and wine are given to you by Bella 'to sustain you' after she enchants your axe.
-This effectively controls opening the friary at the right time.
 - Some talk sequences don't reflect current state
    - Shopkeeper puts the decoder ring on the table repeatedly
    - Brigand...